Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](http://10.59.132.240:9009/projects/csg_sonic/documentation/graphics/templates/Sysmonitor.png)
 ### 1.1.1 Functional Requirements

-The monitoring framework should monitor bo resouces that are being used in the  Sonic system The
+The monitoring framework should monitor both hardware and software resouces in the  Sonic system The hardware resource should include CPU, Physical Memory and Disk usage.
 The sonic system consists of
 Requirement guidance: -
 - Sonic system conFirst Pass: Fill out with top-level requirements that put the big picture in place